PemmadiKarthik/Target-Recognition-on-SAR-Images/README(1).md

 ## Success Metrics:

 In practical terms, this model would be used in tandem with a human analyst.
-Because of that we want to reduce the number of false negatives as much as possible (if the model detects no target, the analyst may not double check, and the information may be missed.).
+Because of that, we want to reduce the number of false negatives as much as possible (if the model detects no target, the analyst may not double-check, and the information may be missed.).

 As a secondary success metric, we also want to reduce the number of false positives the model produces, as that would increase the amount of meaningless imagery an analyst would have to check.

 ## Data Description:

-The MSTAR dataset was prdocued between 1995-1997 in a collaboration between DARPA/Air Force Research Laboratories.
+The MSTAR dataset was produced between 1995-1997 in a collaboration between DARPA/Air Force Research Laboratories.
 It contains roughly 1000 SAR images of 8 different vehicle types:
 1. [2S1 Gvozdika](https://en.wikipedia.org/wiki/2S1_Gvozdika)
 2. [BRDM-2](https://en.wikipedia.org/wiki/BRDM-2)
 3. [BTR-60](https://en.wikipedia.org/wiki/BTR-60)